 But the real showstopper, across the street from the Maxi, was the National Assembly and Slovenia’s Parliament building that is so nondescript I almost walked right by it.
 What caught my eye, though, was the beautiful bronze sculpture at its entrance, showing scores of intertwined figures depicting, as far as I could tell, everyday life in Slovenia.

 Further along, I walked through Congress Square where I saw another beautiful old 19th-century mansion, which to my surprise turned out to be the University of Ljubljana.
 I continued walking back towards Prešeren Square, where I found five street musicians performing near the statue of national poet France Prešeren.

 I joined the dozens of people who sat sipping a beer or afternoon coffee outside a nearby a café to watch the performance.
 For me, and I suspect for those café-loving Slovenians, it was the perfect ending to the day.

 The next day I drove to the spectacular Lipizzaner Stud Farm in Lipica, Slovenia, about an hour away, near the Italian border.
 It also was an incredible trip.

-Editor’s Note: you may also enjoy An Incredible Four Hours in Slovenia, Best Cities in Croatia, and Day-Tours in 5 of the Best Eastern European Cities.
+Editor’s Note: you may also enjoy An Incredible Four Hours in Slovenia – The Top 10 Places in Sweden – and Day-Tours in 5 of the Best Eastern European Cities.

 If you go: